 Who we are and what we do

 Ashgate Hospice is an independent registered charity that provides care to patients across North Derbyshire at the hospice and in the community.
-The hospice has an Inpatient Unit and provides a range of therapy and support services on site.
+The hospice has a 21-bed Inpatient Unit, 16-place Day Hospice and provides a range of therapy and support services on site.
 The hospice also provides a wide range of community-based care and support services to enable people to stay in their own homes for as long as possible.

 We are always happy to provide additional information where needed and our Data Protection Officer can be contacted either by email, telephone or in writing using these contact details: